exercism/website-copy/tracks/python/exercises/sum-of-multiples/mentoring.md

 ### Common Suggestions
- - It's tempting to write a complex one liner for this, but that should be discouraged in favour of PEP8 complaint solutions for readability and maintainability.
+ - It's tempting to write a complex one liner for this, but that should be discouraged in favour of PEP8 compliant solutions for readability and maintainability.

 ### Talking points